Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Abstract

 \section{Abstract}

-Adversarial training is one of the most effective adversarial defenses, but it incurs a high computational cost.
-In this study, we show that transformers adversarially pretrained on diverse tasks can serve as robust foundation models and eliminate the need for adversarial training in downstream tasks.
-Specifically, we theoretically demonstrate that through in-context learning, a single adversarially pretrained transformer can robustly generalize to multiple unseen tasks without any additional training, i.e., without any parameter updates.
-This robustness stems from the model’s focus on robust features and its resistance to attacks that exploit non-predictive features.
-Besides these positive findings, we also identify several limitations.
-Under certain conditions~(though unrealistic), no universally robust single-layer transformers exist.
-Moreover, robust transformers exhibit an accuracy--robustness trade-off and require a large number of in-context demonstrations.
+Adversarial training is one of the most effective defenses against adversarial attacks, but it incurs a high computational cost.
+In this study, we present the first theoretical analysis suggesting that adversarially pretrained transformers can serve as \emph{universally robust foundation models}---models that can adapt robustly to diverse downstream tasks with only lightweight tuning.
+Specifically, we demonstrate that single-layer linear transformers, after adversarial pretraining across a variety of classification tasks, can generalize robustly to unseen classification tasks through in-context learning from clean demonstrations (i.e., without requiring additional adversarial training or examples).
+This universal robustness stems from the model's ability to adaptively focus on robust features within given tasks.
+We also identify two open challenges for attaining robustness: the accuracy--robustness trade-off and sample-hungry training.
+This study initiates the discussion on the utility of universally robust foundation models.
+While their training is expensive, the investment would prove worthwhile as downstream tasks can obtain adversarial robustness for free.
 The code is available at \url{https://github.com/s-kumano/universally-robust-in-context-learner}.